Types of Charcoal

 Additional Types of Charcoal

 While briquettes and lump are the two most common forms of charcoal, they certainly aren’t the only types of fuel available for those who love charcoal cooking.
-Coconut charcoal is growing in popularity as a natural form of fuel and becoming more readily accessible.
+Coconut charcoal is becoming more popular and accessible as a natural fuel source.

 Larger-formed briquettes come in a variety of shapes and sizes and promise longer burn time, more consistent heat, and less ash.
 There have never been more options and brands to try and test and experiment with.